P0oria/book_rating/README.md

 ## Output

-The script provides an overall rating for the book based on the entered criteria, considering only non-zero ratings.
-If no valid ratings are provided, a corresponding message is displayed.
+The script provides an overall rating for the book based on the entered criteria.
 Feel free to use and modify this script to suit your book rating needs.
 Happy reading!